Jane Gennaro: Illustrator

-Gennaro's illustrations and cover art were first published in song books by Chappell Music in 1975.
+Gennaro's illustrations and cover art were first published in songbooks by Chappell Music in 1975.

-Gennaro was hired by MAD Magazine editor Jerry DeFuccio to caricature him on personal stationary designs between 1976 and 1978.
-Gennaro illustrated the MAD ad for Al Jaffe’s “Clods Letters to Mad” and sang on the Mad Magazine novelty record “Makin’ Out”.
+Gennaro was hired by MAD magazine editor Jerry DeFuccio to caricature him on personal stationery designs between 1976 and 1978.
+Gennaro illustrated the MAD ad for Al Jaffee’s “Clods Letters to Mad” and sang on the Mad Magazine novelty record “Makin’ Out”.

-From 1976-1977 Gennaro worked for Barbara Jo Slate, Inc. drawing Slate's feminist cartoon character, Ms. Liz, which appeared on millions of greeting cards.
+From 1976 to 1977 Gennaro worked for Barbara Jo Slate, Inc. drawing Slate's feminist cartoon character, Ms. Liz, which appeared on millions of greeting cards.

 In 2012, an exhibition of the illustrated journals Gennaro has been keeping since 1988 was shown in Journeys: Jane Gennaro and Linda Mussman at Time & Space Ltd., Hudson, NY.

 Comedy writer and performer

-Between 1977-1984 Gennaro performed at The Comic Strip, The Improvisation and Catch a Rising Star in New York City in an act that included singing impressions of MTV rock stars Tina Turner, Yoko Ono, Prince, David Bowie, Annie Lennox and Madonna.
+Between 1977 and 1984 Gennaro performed at The Comic Strip, The Improvisation and Catch a Rising Star in New York City in an act that included singing impressions of MTV rock stars Tina Turner, Yoko Ono, Prince, David Bowie, Annie Lennox and Madonna.
 Billed as "Mud, Sweat & Jears," Gennaro voiced Cyndi Lauper on the novelty record, "Every Dawg Has Its Day" (Atlantic), a dance tune parody of the pro-wrestling craze.
-In 1979, George Shea in Attenzione magazine suggested that Gennaro probably is the first Italian stand-up comedienne.
+In 1979, George Shea in Attenzione magazine suggested that Gennaro probably is the first Italian stand-up comedian.